enayetsyl/enayet-component-library/src/WebSocket/AsAProgrammer.md

 - The new addition in the component is the import of Route and Routers.

-- I also defied the path for Home, Login and Signup component and call the page here inside Route component.
+- I also defined the path for Home, Login and Signup component and call the page here inside Route component.

 ### Changing port to 3000 for frontend

 - Go to the vite.config.js file and after plugins create a new property with the name of server and inside it create a property with the name of port and provide its value 3000.

-- Now check the browser whether your project is running at 3000 port.
+- Now check the browser to see if your project is running on port 3000.

 - Full code inside vite.config.js file will look likes as follows